 6. The Council and its members will undertake the following:

-- develop an annual Business Plan within the context of the Strategic Plan for approval by the Minister;
+- develop an annual Business Plan within the context of the Strategic Plan for formal endorsement by the DFAT ex officio Board Member, on behalf of the Minister [OR for formal endorsement by the Department];

 - implement the Strategic and Business Plans;

-- develop and implement programs and services which achieve the objectives of the Council as specified in the Strategic and Business Plans;
+- administer an annual grants program, as part of the International Relations Grant Program (IRGP), in support of the objectives of the Council as specified in the Strategic and Business Plans;

-- ensure the quality of programs and services;
+- ensure the quality of the grants program;

 - monitor Council expenditure and make recommendations to the relevant financial delegate for expenditure within the context of the approved Business Plan;